Mingyuan03/tp/docs/DeveloperGuide.md

 The `Model` component,

 * stores the address book data i.e., all `Person` objects (which are contained in a `UniquePersonList` object), all `Job` objects (which are contained in a `UniqueJobList` object) and all `Application` objects (which are contained in a `UniqueApplicationList`).
-* stores the currently 'selected' `Person`, `Job`, `Application` objects (e.g., results of a search query) as a separate _filtered_ list which is exposed to outsiders as an unmodifiable `ObservableList<Person>` that can be 'observed' e.g. the UI can be bound to this list so that the UI automatically updates when the data in the list change.
+* stores the currently 'selected' `Person`, `Job`, `Application` objects (e.g., results of a search query) as a separate `stackable filtered_ list` which is exposed to outsiders as an unmodifiable `ObservableList<Person>` that can be 'observed' e.g. the UI can be bound to this list so that the UI automatically updates when the data in the list change.
 * stores a `UserPref` object that represents the user's preferences.
 This is exposed to the outside as a `ReadOnlyUserPref` objects.
 * does not depend on any of the other three components (as the `Model` represents data entities of the domain, they should make sense on their own without depending on other components)